cristibutica/Canny_BEG/README.md

 # Canny Edge Detection with Virtual Hexagonal Image Structure

 ## Overview
-This project implements an enhanced version of the Canny edge detection algorithm by applying it to a virtual hexagonal image structure[cite: 68].
+This project implements an enhanced version of the Canny edge detection algorithm by applying it to a virtual hexagonal image structure.
 Traditional image processing relies on square grids, which suffer from ambiguous connectivity and distance anisotropy.
 By simulating a hexagonal grid, this application benefits from uniform connectivity (6 equidistant neighbors) and better circular symmetry, resulting in superior edge detection.

 A key innovation in this project is the use of an optimized **linear interpolation** method for square-to-hexagonal grid conversion, which significantly reduces computational complexity compared to traditional bi-linear or tri-linear methods.